How to Apply

 - You don’t have to fill it in all in one go, you can save your progress and come back to it at a later date.

-- Full in each section carefully and read it though.
+- Fill in each section carefully and read it though.
 Remember to save.

 - There is a personal details section, where important information will be gathered.
-Make sure this is all correct as the college will use these to contact you and they’ll also get transferred to our systems on appointment of offer.
+Make sure this is all correct, as the college will use these to contact you and they’ll also get transferred to our systems on the appointment of the offer.